arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ### SSH

-SSH is commonly used for remote control on different kinds of devices running different set ups through TCP-IP.
+SSH is commonly used for remote control on different kinds of devices running different setups through TCP-IP.

-To communicate with your board, you will need to know the IP of it, and just type `ssh fio@<IP>`, then the terminal workaround should be the same as ADB.
+To communicate with your board, you will need to know its IP, and just type `ssh fio@<IP>`, then the terminal workaround should be the same as ADB.
 The password is `fio`.

 ![SSH connection](assets/ssh-connection.png)

-As it is a linux device, you can do normal stuff like creating files, changing directory, etc.
+As it is a Linux device, you can do normal stuff like creating files, changing between directories, etc.

 To gain admin (root) access, type `sudo su -` and the password is `fio` after that the terminal prefix should turn red.

 ![CLI configured](assets/ssh-connection-admin.png)